 ATTENTION: Electronic submission of manuscripts is REQUIRED beginning with Fall 2014.
 Not all web pages have been completely updated and may have contradictory information.
 Please contact the Thesis and Dissertation Office if you have any questions or concerns about the submission process.

 ELECTRONIC SUBMISSION TIMELINE

 This timeline represents a typical thesis or project report submission.
-The turnaround times for dissertations vary slightly.
+The process for dissertations varies slightly.

-THESIS OFFICE ACTION - Initial evaluation (Within 6 weeks of manuscript submission): During most semesters, the turnaround time for the initial evaluation is 2-4 weeks.
+THESIS OFFICE ACTION - Initial evaluation (Within 4 weeks of date when student uploads PDF): During most semesters, the turnaround time for the initial evaluation is 2-4 weeks.
 However, for manuscripts submitted during the end of the Spring semester submission period, the turnaround time can be up to 6 weeks.
-Evaluators read through manuscripts on a first come, first served basis, writing corrections on the manuscript pages and flagging each page that has corrections written on it.
-Students are notified by email after the initial evaluation to pick up their manuscripts from the Thesis and Dissertation Office.
+Evaluators read through PDFs on a first come, first served basis (based on the date when the student uploads the PDF).
+Notes will be added to the PDF.
+Evaluators upload the annotated PDF to the online database website and email the student.

-STUDENT ACTION - First correction (Within 2 weeks of manuscript pick up - flexible deadline): Students are advised, but not required, to set a 2 week turnaround time to make revisions to ensure completing the submission process within the semester deadline.
+STUDENT ACTION - First correction (Within 2 weeks of receiving email about initial evaluation--flexible deadline): Students are advised, but not required, to set a 2 week turnaround time to make revisions to ensure completing the submission process within the semester deadline.
+Students download the annotated PDF and, based on the notes in the PDF, make corrections to a version of their manuscript that is easily changed (usually a Microsoft Word document).
+Then they save the corrected version as a PDF and upload it to the online database website.
 Students can call or email the Thesis Office at any time with questions about how to make revisions.
-Depending on the amount of changes needed, the entire manuscript or just a few pages may be required to be revised and reprinted.
-The student must bring in a complete revised manuscript and the flagged pages from the initial manuscript submission for the follow-up evaluation.

 FREQUENTLY ASKED QUESTIONS